Pascal Loretz

-Pascal David Loretz (born 1 June 2003) is a Swiss professional footballer who plays as a goalkeeper for Luzern.
+Pascal David Loretz (born 1 June 2003) is a Swiss professional footballer who plays as a goalkeeper for German club Hannover 96.

 Career

 Loretz is a youth product of Kriens, and moved to Luzern's youth academy in 2014.
 He started appearing with their reserves in 2020.
 On 11 June 2021, he signed his first professional contract with Luzern.
 He made his professional debut with Luzern in a 1–1 Swiss Super League tie with Young Boys on 5 February 2023 after injuries to the two goalkeepers ahead in the pecking order.
 On 22 June 2023, he was promoted as the team's primary goalkeeper and extended his contract with Luzern until 2027.
 He was named player of the month in the Swiss Super League for August 2023.

+Loretz joined 2.
+Bundesliga club Hannover 96 ahead of the 2026–27 season on a four-year contract.

 International career

 Loretz is a youth international for Switzerland.
 He was called up to the Switzerland U21s in 2023.

 He was called up to the senior Switzerland squad in March 2025.